 With the dark depths of space closing in the Albion family must learn to manoeuvre carefully, for their friends are few and not everyone is who they say.

 “We went too far,” she whispered.
 The light of the flames flickered on her face and caught in her dark eyes.

 Xavier sat with her, unable to reply.
-As she rested her head on his shoulder, he wrapped an arm around to protect her from the cold.
+She rested her head on his shoulder.
+He wrapped an arm around to protect her from the cold.
 Overhead, the night sky glowed orange as the fire licked at the stars.

 “We should go,” he said at last, his voice hoarse.

 “Not yet,” she turned to him.
 “Just a little longer.
 Please.”

 He gave a slight nod of his head and turned back to the town.
 On the ridge of the mountain they sat safely, even the screams couldn’t reach them from this distance.